meteor/meteor/docs/SETUP_METEOR_PROJECT.md

 ```

 ## Packages
-A common way to structure Metoer projects is to use packages.
-ESLint-plugin-Meteor can not determine where files in packages are going to be executed, so all rules will be turned off inside package files by default.
+A common way to structure Meteor projects is to use packages.
+ESLint-plugin-Meteor can not determine where files in packages are going to be executed.
+All rules will be turned off inside package files by default, until an environment is specified through a comment.

 A hint about the environment of the file has to be included in each file that should be linted in a package.